jazzband/django-floppyforms/docs/differences.rst

 ----------

-As for ModelForms, all the fields coming from the model still get a widget from django.form and not from floppyforms, unless the widgets are overridden in the form's ``Meta`` inner class.
+As for ModelForms, all the fields coming from the model still get a widget from ``django.forms`` and not from floppyforms, unless the widgets are overridden in the form's ``Meta`` inner class.
 For example, if we have a model declared as such:

 .. code-block:: python